norulshahlam/assignment-school-admin-api/README.md

 1. Simply clone this git, install and run as Spring application.
 2. By default, dev profile is selected and there is no preloaded data.
-3. Use the dev profile as your hostname (listed ABOVE).
-4. Import the postman collections and ready to use (listed ABOVE).
+3. Import the postman collection [**HERE**](/src/main/resources/assigment-school-admin-api.postman_collection.json) and ready to use (listed ABOVE).
-5. Alternatively you can use api doc in `{hostname}/swagger-ui/index.html#/`
+4. Alternatively you can use api doc in `{hostname}/swagger-ui/index.html#/`
-6. As this is secured API, you must enter your credentials under basic auth:
+5. As this is secured API, you must enter your credentials under basic auth:

        username: admin
        password: password

-7. Or you can simply skip the steps and go to production api docs
+6. Or you can simply skip the steps and go to production api docs

        https://assignment-school-admin-api.herokuapp.com/swagger-ui/index.html

-8. For any issues, email me at norulshahlam@gmail.com or whatsapp me at +6592212152
+7. For any issues, email me at norulshahlam@gmail.com or whatsapp me at +6592212152

 ### HAPPY TESTING!